Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Numerical Experiments

 \section{Numerical Experiments}

-In this section we bring empirical evidence in support of our main assumption, Assumption \ref{ass:gap} (and the closely-related Assumption \ref{ass:gapMix}), and preliminary empirical comparison between the various methods considered in this work.
+In this section we bring empirical evidence in support of our main assumption, Assumption \ref{ass:gap} (and the closely-related Assumption \ref{ass:gapMix}), and some empirical comparison between the various methods considered in this work.